 There are some children who don’t have the motor or cognitive skills to be able to sign.
 There are some kids who just plain hate it.
 There are some children who just don’t get it because they don’t understand the symbolic nature of signs (or speech for that matter).
 For those kids I try pictures.
 There’s a specific program I use called the Picture Exchange Communication System (PECS) that teaches children to trade pictures for objects they want.
 It’s a very systematic program, and it should be implemented in exactly the way it was designed to be most effective.
 Look for a later post about this, search the Internet for it, or ask your speech-language pathologist to help determine if this is a good match for your child.
 Initially it was designed for kids with autism, but now it’s widely used for kids with all kinds of reasons for a language delay.
 The point is to teach a child to learn to initiate requests so they learn that through communication, they control their worlds.
 This is powerful stuff no matter what method you’re using.

-On the other hand I will occasionally have a mother who wholeheartedly embraces signing and might say to me, “He is saying the word, but he won’t sign it.”
-After I stare at them for a minute or two, they usually grin and say, “Oh.
+On the other hand, I will occasionally have a mother who wholeheartedly embraces signing and might say to me, “He is saying the word, but he won’t sign it.”
+After I stare at her for a minute or two, they usually grin and say, “Oh.
 I get it.”
 We teach the sign to get the word.
 Talking is the overall objective.

 Some parents like to try counting items as a routine.
 This is fine, but I usually prefer to label things instead of saying number for new talkers.
 Instead of counting a row of puppies in a book, I say, “Dog, dog, dog, dog,” as I point to each picture.
 Help your child begin to point as you label the items.
 After several days or a couple of weeks doing this, don’t label the last one and wait for him to say it.
 This would also be good to use when sorting socks, setting the table, or any kind of repetitive household activity.
 Look the patterns and use them.